Jump to content

 Sure he had a healthy foreigner's interest in the sport.
 Which was to say he didn't understand it at all.
 Even after eight years of being in the country, he still couldn't tell one play from another, or even grasp the basic concepts of how it was played.
 He wondered at Andrew, he was a complication indeed.
 No one else had ever managed to make him sit down to experience a hockey game.
 Will couldn't get through a single period without boredom, but he still felt as though he should try.

 He glanced back at Rafik; a truly unhappy individual lay beneath the man's exterior.
-A man who, despite all the material things he had in his life, couldn't find a shred of happiness.
-Not because he deserved it, but he ignored it completely when it came to him.
+A man who, despite all the material things he had in his life, couldn't find a shred of peace.
+Not because he deserved it, but he ignored it completely when it was presented to him.
 He was a creature designed to work.
 In a loveless marriage set to have children he didn't particularly want.
 He hid behind material wealth with the urge to escape but steadfastly refusing to run.

 "We should go back inside."
 Will commented.

-"Sure," Rafik replied as he tossed his half finished cigarette aside and popped a super mint into his mouth.
+"Sure," Rafik replied as he tossed his half finished cigarette aside and popped a super mint into his mouth, as if Farah were that stupid.
 He followed Will back to the party.

 Copyright © 2011 Christopher Patrick Lydon; All Rights Reserved.